 - Conceptual entries and student entries must include .jpg images of renderings or photographs of models.

-- For Student entry: Students must include their own name, full home address, current email address, and name of their school.
-Student entries must have been completed in either the 2015-16 or 2016-17 school years.
+- For student entry: Students must include their name, full home address, mail address, and name of their school.
+Student entries must have been completed in either the 2017-18 or 2018-19 school years.

 - The decisions of the judges is final.
 The judges reserve the right to make no award.

-- Winners will be announced at the Center for Health Design’s awards presentation on Monday, November 13, 2017, during the 2017 Healthcare Design Expo & Conference in Orlando.
+- Winners will be announced at the Center for Health Design’s awards presentation during the 2019 Healthcare Design Expo & Conference in New Orleans.

 - One award will be presented to each winning project.

-- The Center for Health Design will required winners to assemble presentation boards of projects for display at the 2017 Healthcare Design Expo & Conference.
+- The Center for Health Design will require winners to assemble presentation boards of projects for display at the 2019 Healthcare Design Expo & Conference.